alakeldev/techplaza-app-frontend/README.md

 Welcome to Techplaza, the premier platform for a seamless and engaging online experience.
 Our website features a comprehensive array of pages, including Home, About, Services, Contact, and Register, all accessible to both registered and non-registered users.
 Upon registration, users gain access to a personalized dashboard, enabling profile management and exploration of our diverse suite of applications.
 Whether you are checking the weather, managing tasks, playing games, creating community cards, or soon engaging in community chat, Techplaza offers something for everyone.

-This project serves as the final portfolio submission for the [Code Institute](https://codeinstitute.net/) Higher National Diploma in Full Stack Software Development with a focus on advanced Frontend development in React.js.

 The project is divided into two parts:

 - the front-end, developed using [React.js](https://react.dev/)